coderefinery/git-intro/content/interrupted.md

 $ git add PATHS                  # stage changes
 $ git commit                     # commit them
 $ git switch main                # back to main, continue your work there ...
-$ git switch temporary           # continue where you left off
+$ git switch temporary           # continue again on "temporary" where you left off
 ```

 Later you can merge it to main or rebase it on top of main and resume work.